zebscripts/AFK-Daily/.wiki/Known Issues.md

 - [`#33`](https://github.com/zebscripts/AFK-Daily/issues/33) - Script waits forever in the Arena of Heroes
 - The script does not auto-update to the latest version

     You can easily update the script yourself by typing `git pull` in the terminal.
-If it still doesn't work, then I recommend deleting every file besides `config.sh` and running `git pull https://github.com/zebscripts/AFK-Daily`.
+If it still doesn't work, then I recommend deleting every file besides `config.ini` and running `git pull https://github.com/zebscripts/AFK-Daily`.

 - `hexdump: not found`